Marketing forCriminal Defense Lawyers

 Newsletters can be powerful resources for criminal defense law firms.

-A newsletter can help you capture leads. who you can convert through a thorough email marketing campaign.
+A law firm newsletter can help you capture leads that can be converted through a comprehensive email marketing campaign.
 We’ll talk more about newsletters later.

 Step 5